FMCW Radar Interference Mitigation based on the Fractional Fourier Transform: Implementation and Computational Complexity

 If $M$ is a multiple of $4$, the DFT of $\boldsymbol{s}$ is computed as part of the EMDFrFT.
 Therefore, the range-FFTs in the radar signal processing chain can be removed and absorbed into the EMDFrFT, as is depicted in Fig. \ref{fig:proc_chain}.
-If our method performs multiple iterations, we track the row index of the range-spectrum $m_{\textrm{RS}}$ within $\boldsymbol{S}$ in addition to $\boldsymbol{m}$.
+If our method performs multiple iterations, we additionally track the row index of the range-spectrum $m_{\textrm{RS}}$ within $\boldsymbol{S}$.